feathersjs-ecosystem/feathers-objection/README.md

 - `$select` is now honored with upsert methods
 - `patch` method now enforce `params.query` with upsert
 - NotFound error will be thrown when `get` & `update` methods are called with different values in `id` & `params.query.id`

+## Migrating to `feathers-objection` v7

+`feathers-objection` 7.0.0 comes with improved error handling.

+The following breaking changes have been introduced:

+- All Databases will return the same types of errors based on the underlying Objection error
+- SQL Driver error text is no longer used as the Feathers error message
+- Objection errors are mapped more accurately to Feathers errors, e.g.
+  - Objection's `UniqueViolationError` -> Feathers' `Conflict` error type

 ## License